BinarCode/laravel-restify/docs-v2/content/en/api/repositories.md

 <alert>

-Specific fields per request type, could be defined for other requests.
+Specific fields per request type could be defined for other requests.
 For example: `fieldsForIndex`, `fieldsForShow`, `fieldsForStore` and `fieldsForUpdate`.

 </alert>

 ## Store request

-Store, is a `post` request, usually used to create/store entities.
+Store is a `post` request that is usually used to create/store entities.
 Let's take a closer look at the fields list for the `PostRepository`:

 ```php
   public function fields(RestifyRequest $request)